JohnnyGOX17/john-gentile-website/kb/analog/fundamentals.md

 ## Physics of Electrical Circuits

 Fundamentally, there is the property of matter _Charge_ which measured in Coulombs (C).
-Charge is directly related to one of the fundamental building blocks of matter, the electron; the charge of an electron (e) is negative and has a magnitude of ~1.602x10<sup>-19</sup>.
+Charge is directly related to one of the fundamental building blocks of matter, the electron; the charge of an electron (e) is negative and has a magnitude of $$~1.602 \times 10^{-19}$$.

 ![Electron Flow](electron_flow.png)